Tuning Nonequilibrium Phase Transitions with Inertia

 \textit{Conclusions.--} Despite strictly violating the FDT, translational active forces can result in particle distributions that appear to admit effective equilibrium states in the limit of large translational inertia.
+We note that \textit{rotational} inertia, in the case of ABPs, has been recently reported to accentuate MIPS by increasing the effective persistence length of particle trajectories~\cite{Sandoval2020, Lisin2022}.
+We thus emphasize that it is only in the limit of large \textit{translational} inertia that active phase transitions caused by \textit{translational} active forces are mitigated.
+It would be interesting to examine the role of rotational inertia in the structures generated by chiral active matter~\cite{Zhang2022}.
 This limit can be rigorously understood in the absence of interactions, where the conversion of nonequilibrium active stress to kinetic stress renders the density distribution to be Boltzmann with the kinetic temperature serving as an effective temperature.
 For the interacting systems we have studied, this limit eliminates nonequilibrium phase transitions while restoring equilibrium-like transitions.
 However, a key distinction of this limit from true equilibrium is the concentration dependence of the effective temperature which leads to deviations from the anticipated equilibrium behavior.
-It remains to be seen if, by constructing an equation-of-state for $k_BT^{\rm eff}(\phi)$, the familiar tools of thermodynamics may be used to understand phase transitions of active systems in the large inertia limit.
+While we have focused most of our attention on athermal systems, it is interesting to consider scenarios in which active systems are in contact with an equilibrium bath with a temperature of $k_BT$.
+In the high inertia limit, the temperature of the particles will be $k_B(T^{\rm eff}(\phi) + T)$.
+For the systems examined here, $k_BT^{\rm eff}(\phi)$ is a monotonically decreasing function of density, and it can thus be expected that in the high density limit, the system will be \textit{truly in equilibrium} with a temperature of $k_BT$ as $T \gg T^{\rm eff}(\phi)$.
+Finally, it remains to be seen if, by constructing an equation-of-state for $k_BT^{\rm eff}(\phi)$, the familiar tools of thermodynamics may be used to understand phase transitions of active systems in the large inertia limit.
 Such a framework would provide a powerful tool for understanding and tuning the phase behavior of driven systems.
+In the absence of a thermodynamic framework, a recently proposed mechanical theory of nonequilibrium coexistence may be used to describe inertial phase behavior~\cite{Omar2022}.

+\textit{Supplemental Material.--} See Supplemental Material at [URl], which includes Refs.~\cite {Risken1989, Yan2015a, Weeks1971, Omar2021, Anderson2020, Steinhardt1983, Takatori2017, delJunco2018, Plimpton1995}, for derivation and discussion of the distribution of ideal inertial ABPs, simulation and phase diagram construction details, and additional equation-of-state data for interacting ABPs in 3D.